Curtain Track Info and Help

 describing the 3 types of Curtain Track Installations.

-will be attached directly to a flat solid ceiling such as sheetrock.
+- Flush Mount Installation: This is where the track will be attached directly to a flat solid ceiling such as sheetrock.

 -